Information on the support available for help with childcare costs and the Government’s proposals for reform.

 The Government, the OfS, and individual higher education providers (HEPs) all play a role in improving access, participation, and outcomes for students.

-The Government established the OfS in 2018 as the regulator of higher education in England.
+The Government established the Office for Students (OfS) in 2018 as the regulator of higher education in England.
 It inherited the responsibility for promoting fair access to higher education that had previously fallen to the Office for Fair Access (OfFA).
-The OfS is also responsible for ensuring that students, whatever their background, are supported to succeed in and progress from higher education.

 The Government sets out its priorities for the OfS in an annual letter.
-This informs the levels of funding that it sets for the Student Premium, the Disabled Student Premium, and the Uni Connect programme, which aim to support student access and success.
-The Government’s indicative funding totals for 2021/22 show the main Student Premium and Disable Student Premium are to be maintained at £216 million and £40 million respectively.
-Funding for Uni Connect has been cut by £20 million to £40 million.
+This informs the levels of funding it sets for the Student Premium, the Disabled Student Premium, and the Uni Connect programme, which aim to support student access and success.

 The Office for Students

-Planned spending on APPs from 2020/21 to 2024/25 is to increase from just over £550 million to around £565 million.
+Planned spending on A&P Plans from 2020/21 to 2024/25 is to increase from just over £550 million to around £565 million.
 Around 60 per cent of this is for financial support (mainly bursaries and scholarships), and the remainder is for outreach activity aimed at increasing access among disadvantaged groups.

 Higher education providers

 Providers have also looked to improve the attainment and future success of disadvantaged students.
-Measures include making reasonable adjustments to ensure that disabled students can fully participate in higher education, and using careers services to reduce differential employment outcomes for individuals from minority ethnic backgrounds and those with low-socio-economic status.
+Measures include making reasonable adjustments to ensure disabled students can fully participate in higher education and using careers services to reduce differential employment outcomes for individuals from minority ethnic backgrounds and those with low-socio-economic status.

 Documents to download

-Equality of access and outcomes in higher education in England (597 KB , PDF)
+Equality of access and outcomes in higher education in England (1 MB , PDF)